-African banker: Trade deficit prominent at China conference
+China-Africa trade deficit prominent at conference

-BEIJING (AP) — The chief executive of Africa’s largest bank says the continent’s leaders are likely to press their Chinese hosts at a conference this week to help narrow their trade imbalances with Beijing by shifting more manufacturing to Africa.
+BEIJING (AP) — African leaders will likely press their Chinese hosts at a conference this week to help narrow their trade deficits with Beijing by shifting more manufacturing to their continent, the chief executive of the biggest African bank said.

 China has passed Europe and the United States as the biggest trading partner of most African countries.
-Most run large trade deficits with Beijing, exporting minerals and buying Chinese manufactured goods.
+Most run large deficits with Beijing, exporting minerals and buying Chinese manufactured goods.

-The chief executive of South Africa’s Standard Bank Group, Sim Tshabalala, told reporters he believed the trade imbalance “will be placed firmly on the table” by delegates to the conference this week in Beijing.
+“The question of the trade imbalance is one that I think will be placed firmly on the table by the African delegates,” the chief executive of South Africa’s Standard Bank Group, Sim Tshabalala, told reporters.

-China’s commercial presence in Africa has prompted complaints in some countries that the continent gets too little economic benefit from the relationship.
+China’s commercial presence in Africa has prompted complaints in some countries that the continent gets too little from the relationship.
+Africa is a major target of Beijing’s “Belt and Road” initiative to build ports, highways and other trade-related infrastructure, but some critics in Tanzania, Kenya and other countries say they leave hosts with too much debt.

 Most Read Business Stories